Lohmann: Checking in with Patches, one (not-quite-so) big cat and an international sensation

 “What this has become is much more than a weight loss journal for Patches,” said Ford, standing in the kitchen of her Mechanicsville home last week.
 “It’s beyond anything I ever imagined.”

-When Patches coughed up a hairball the other day — a major milestone in that he had been so uncomfortably bulky that he couldn’t even groom himself until recently — the post received almost 6,000 “likes” and more than 500 comments.
+When Patches coughed up a hairball the other week — a major milestone in that he had been so uncomfortably bulky he couldn’t even groom himself until recently — the post received more than 6,000 “likes” and more than 500 comments.
 Way more than when Ford posted pictures of me holding Patches, so I’m thinking the only way we can look at this is that I’m holding Patches back a bit.

 I wrote about Patches in late April, soon after he arrived at Ford’s home, and I wanted to write about him once more before retiring.
 I’ve been following along, just like thousands of others, enthralled by not only Patches’ weight loss challenge but also his seemingly smooth transition to his new family.
 Besides Ford, there are “siblings”: his look-alike, save for about 25 pounds, brother, Wellesley, and Bella, the totally lovable, totally tiny Yorkshire Terrier.
 Patches has evolved from staying to himself in a retreat Ford set up for him in the pantry off the kitchen to spending all of his time with the rest of the family, playing and sprawling and splooting in the sunshine streaming through the front door.